plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ### Custom properties for pageviews

-In the "Enhanced measurements" section of our WordPress plugin settings, tick the "Pageview properties" and click on the "Save Changes" button.
+In the "Enhanced measurements" section of our WordPress plugin settings, enable the "Pageview properties" option.

 Pageview properties won't show up automatically in your Plausible dashboard.
 You'll have to configure them on your site.